 Stephanie is a doctoral student in population and public health at the University of British Columbia, where she is currently undertaking research to better understand the links between cannabis, opioids, and drug-related morbidity.
 Specifically, she is interested in understanding the potential role of cannabis in harm reduction among people who use illicit drugs in Vancouver’s Downtown Eastside neighbourhood.
 Her other research interests include the therapeutic use of cannabis among people living with HIV/AIDS.
 Stephanie has also served as staff writer for the UBC Medical Journal (2014-2016) and as an intern at the Canadian Drug Policy Coalition (2014), and is currently working with other students to revive the CSSDP’s Vancouver chapter.
 In addition to her academic writing, Stephanie has published numerous letters and articles on cannabis in local newspapers including the Vancouver Sun and The Province.
 She joined the CSSDP in in 2016, and is looking forward to working with other students across Canada to push for a drug policy that is guided by evidence and human rights.

-Avery is in his final year working towards his Bachelors Degree in Psychology (Hons.) at the University of British Columbia Okanagan.
-Currently, he is the vice president of CSSDP Okanagan and hopes to continue his studies in Clinical Psychology with a research program surrounding cannabis and psychedelics.
-Avery’s interest in drug policy stems from a perceived lack of widespread social awareness surrounding the impact of drug policy of everyone’s lives and how much work is left to do in order to make positive change and to better our society on this front.
+Avery is a recent gradaute of the University of British Columbia Okanagan.
+He earned an honours degree in Psychology where he conducted his honours research on the effects of cannabis on attention and ADHD.
+Currently, he is the vice president of CSSDP Okanagan and has his eyes set on a future in Clinical Psychology with a research program surrounding cannabis and psychedelics.
+Avery’s interest in drug policy stems from a perceived lack of widespread social awareness surrounding the impacts of drug policy on everyone’s lives and how much work is left to be completed in that area.

 The CSSDP Board of Directors relies on our mentors and advisors to help strategically brainstorm, plan, and execute essential functions for the organization as a whole.
 Our advisors provide insight, help and support to the CSSDP national team, as well as individual chapters across Canada.
 Their invaluable advice and experience is integral to how CSSDP functions on a local, national and international level, and they help the national team make and reach our collective goals.